YINI-lang/YINI-spec/YINI-Specification.md

 #### 12.2.1.
 Structural Requirements
 Note: In lenient mode, top-level members outside any section may be accepted.
 In strict mode, the document structure is further restricted; see Section 12.3 and Section 13.1.

-- In lenient (default) mode, a document may consist of **zero or more root-level members, section-level members, and sections**.
+- In lenient (default) mode, a document MAY contain **zero or more root-level members, section-level members, and sections**.
+Conforming lenient-mode parsers MUST accept root-level orphan members.
 - In strict mode, a document MUST contain **exactly one explicit top-level section**.
 All members MUST appear inside that section or one of its subsections.
 - Section headers MUST begin with a valid marker (`^`, `§`, `>`, or `<`).
 - In repeated/basic section headers, whitespace between the marker and the section name is optional.